Wilbers ESA Conversion Demo

 We've compressed the shock, pulled the clip up out of this groove, and now we're going to relax the spring compressor, take a special tool off, little clip off, and we won't need that anymore.
 Pull the hydraulic preload adjuster.
 This controls your three preload settings - single helmet, one helmet luggage, two helmets.
 If you have a GS, you also have a small mountain, which is five millimeters preload front and rear, and a large mountain, which is ten millimeters front and rear.
 We're just doing the rear shock today.

 Now, we need the rebound.
-In order to get that off, we've got to do this carefully.
-The rebound motor, you have to pay attention to keep the plane away from the electrical connector.
+To get that off, we've got to do this carefully.
+The rebound motor, you must pay attention to keep the flame away from the electrical connector.
 We're also very aware of what temperature it is; we keep an eye on our temperature measurement.
 We don't want this to exceed about 250 degrees.
-You've got to break the Loctite down to get this me down Miller off of the top.
+You have to break the Loctite down to get this rebound motor off of the shock.
 Pretty darn close.

 Now, we bring out the factory special tool and unscrew the shock.
 That's it.
 This baby is toast and history.
 Now, we have the item we need.
 Let me set this in front of the fan to cool off.